artyom-beilis/skyhopper/README_developers.md

 - The main code is located in starhopper.html
 - README.md - manual - it is converted to html and embedded in the app
-- `pyserver.py` simple https server for development and running on termux/android
 - `create_data.py` generates jsdb.js - JSON/JavaScript database of all the objects:
   stars, constellations and constellation lines, deep space objects
 - `deploy.py` calls `create_data.py`, converts `README.md` to manual